xvrh/chrome_extension.dart/README.template.md

 Launch this entry point in desktop with
 `flutter run -t lib/main_desktop.dart -d macos|windows|linux`

-Create the real entry point:
+And the real entry point (the one used in the actual compiled extension) looks like:

 ```dart
 import 'example/real_entry_point.dart#example';